 MÜLLER, Friedrich Max.
 Dessau 6.12.1823 — Oxford 28.10.1900.
 German Indologist, Linguist and Scholar of Comparative Religion in England.
 Professor in Oxford.
-Son of the poet Wilhelm M. (1794–1827) and Adelheid Basedow.
+Son of the poet Wilhelm M. (1794–1827) and Adelheid Basedow, in the small Saxonian principality of Anhalt-Dessau.
 After Nikolaischule in Leipzig (1836-41) studied classical philology at Leipzig (under Gottfried Hermann et al.), soon also Sanskrit under Brockhaus.
 Ph.D.
 1843 Leipzig.
 In 1844 moved to Berlin, studying philosophy (Schelling), Persian (Rückert) and comparative linguistics, but was disappointed with Bopp and soon (March 1845) proceeded to Paris where he listened Burnouf together with Roth, Goldstücker, Gorresio and Nève.
-At that time Burnouf saw the edition of the RV as one of the most urgent tasks of Indology and the young German scholar was entrusted with the task.
-In June 1846 he moved to London, where the Prussian Ambassador K. von Bunsen took him under his wings and prompted him to start the study of comparative religion.
-In 1848 moved to Oxford in order to see the RV edition through press.
+At that time Burnouf saw the edition of the Rigveda as one of the most urgent tasks of Indology and the young German scholar was entrusted with the task.
+In June 1846 he moved for manuscript studies to London, where the Prussian Ambassador K. von Bunsen took him under his wings and prompted him to start the study of comparative religion.
+In 1848 moved to Oxford in order to see the Rigveda edition through press.
 From 1851 Deputy Professor and from 1854 Professor of Modern European Languages and Literature at Oxford.
+Naturalized British citizen 1855.
 From 1858 Fellow of All Souls’ College.
 In 1860 he applied for the Boden chair (in succession to Wilson) and to his great disappointment was beaten by Monier Williams, who was much inferior as a scholar, but considered more reliable as confirmed conservative Christian.
-In 1868 MM obtained a new chair of Comparative Philology at Oxford.
+In 1868 Max Müller obtained a new chair of Comparative Philology at Oxford.
 In 1872 Visiting Professor at Strassburg for one term, but rejected an offer of the chair there.
-Retired in 1876.Married in 1859 Georgina Grenfell (1831-1916), one son, three daughters (two died rather early).
+Retired in 1876.Hon.
+Ph.D.
+1883 Leipzig.Married in 1859 Georgina Grenfell (1831-1916), one son, three daughters (two died rather early).

-Publications: diss. on the third book of Spinoza’s Ethics.
+Publications: Diss. on the third book of Spinoza’s Ethics.
 Paris 1843.

 – “Prospectus” for the Rigveda edition, JA 4:9, 1847, 67-80.

-– edited: Rigveda.
+– Edited: Rigveda.
 Saṁhitā and Pada texts and Sāyaṇa’s commentary and index.
 1-6.
-1849-74, 2nd ed.
+L. 1849-74, 2nd ed.
 1-4.
 1890-92; editio minor, S. and Pada texts only.
 1-2.
-1873 (1.
+L. 1873 (1.
 S., 2.
 Pada), 2nd ed. with S. & Pada on opposite pages.
 1-2.
 1877.

 – “Beiträge zur Kenntniss der indischen Philosophie 1.
 Kaṇâda’s Vaiçeshika-Lehre”, ZDMG 6, 1852, 1-34, 219-242 & 7, 1853, 287-313.